SciYu/RL_project/README.md

-# OFENet Model
+# Our Model
-OFENet is a feature extractor network for low-dimensional data to improve performance of Reinforcement Learning.
+We propose a feature extractor network for low-dimensional data to improve performance of Reinforcement Learning.
-It can be combined with algorithms such as PPO, DDPG, TD3, and SAC. (ref: http://www.merl.com/research/license/OFENet)
+It can be combined with several off-policy algorithms such as SAC, TD3 and DDPG.
+Original code is available from http://www.merl.com/research/license/OFENet.

-This repository contains OFENet implementation, RL algorithms, and hyperparameters.
+This repository contains the model implementation, RL algorithms, and hyperparameters.

 ## Requirement